haskell-effectful/effectful/README.md

    - static dispatch (as fast as it gets, single interpretation) or

-   - dynamic dispatch (slower, multiple interpretations are possible),
+   - dynamic dispatch (a bit slower, with multiple interpretations),

    depending on your needs.